benmkent/SparseGridsKit.jl/docs/src/multifidelity.md

 rule = [fill(Fidelity(),nfid)..., fill(Doubling(),nparams)...]
 knots = [fill(FidelityPoints(),nfid)..., fill(CCPoints(),nparams)...]
 ```
+The domain for `FidelityPoints` is by default from `1` to the maximum integer, resulting in the large number above.

 We wrap the function $f$ using [`multifidelityfunctionwrapper`](@ref).
 This allows the user to use the single fidelity sparse grid construction, with function calls separated as $z=[\vec{\alpha},\vec{y}]$.
+Note that `knots` is passed as a parameter: this is used to identify the splitting for the function.
 ```@example mf
 f_wrapped = multifidelityfunctionwrapper(f_fidelities,knots)